August 27, 2021

 . . .

-If bulletin boards, flyers and clipped-up papers are how people get information in your hospital, it’s time to rethink how you communicate with them.
+If flyers, poster boards and clipped-up papers are how you get information to people in your hospital, it’s time to rethink what kind of message you’re sending.

 Printed pieces can easily be overlooked and quickly become outdated.